ENCCS/performance-programming/content/tuning.rst

 matrix stored contiguously, eliminating the risk of cache conflicts between rows.

-We combine the transpose with vectorization by transposing the vectorized versrion of the ``c`` matrix.
+We combine the transpose with vectorization by transposing the vectorized version of the ``c`` matrix.
 We thus essentially get a three dimensional array as ``c``-block, with ``j`` as the outermost dimension, ``k`` as the middle dimension and then ``j`` again within the SIMD vector words.